-we are asking the worksites for

-- view.
-Strategize ways to engage more youth in the SYEP Program - Emphasis on youth such as foster care, the justice system, homeless - and "at risk" Engage with worksites to keep/build relationships and determine their workforce needs moving forward. - Develop a marketing program to get youth interested in participating in SYEP 2024. - Facebook
+- We have surveyed the youth to get feedback on what they liked about the program, and we are asking the worksites for evaluations.
+We will evaluate what worked and didn't work from our customer's point of view. - Strategize ways to engage more youth in the SYEP Program - Emphasis on youth such as foster care, the justice system, homeless and "at risk" - and "at risk"

+Engage with worksites to keep/build relationships and determine their workforce needs moving forward.

+- Develop a marketing program to get youth interested in participating in SYEP 2024.

+- Facebook

+- School presentations

+- Referrals from previous participants

+- Referrals from other agencies-DSS